hakdo/sjefersuper/content/post/devlifecycle.md

 ## Developing security requirements
-We should use the vulnerabilties identified in the threat model to develop testable security requirements. ¨
+We should use the vulnerabilities identified in the threat model to develop testable security requirements. ¨

 Let us do that for the password reset link we discussed in the example above.